Commonly Asked Questions

 Patients wishing to obtain legal advice or representation are responsible for making their own arrangements.
 Hospitals may have information about lawyers and advocates.
 The Mental Health Law Program (M.H.L.P.) of the Community Legal Assistance Society (CLAS) provides patients with information and assistance regarding review panels, and provides some advocates to represent patients at review panel hearing throughout the Province.
 Many patients who are represented at review panel hearings are represented by advocates from the CLAS Mental Health Law Program.
 CLAS may be contacted at (604) 685-3425 or toll free at 1-888-685-6222.
 Patients may also contact the local offices of the Legal Services Society.

-The Rules of Practice and Procedure came into effect on April 2, 2012.
+The new Rules of Practice and Procedure came into effect on August 28, 2018.
 Section 11 of the Administrative Tribunals Act allows the Mental Health Review Board to control its own processes and to make rules respecting practice and procedure “to facility the just and timely resolution of the matters before it”.
 Rules are binding - that is, the Board must follow them; the exception is where a Rule conflicts with any statute or regulation, in which case the statute or regulation prevails.

 Patients who do not already have legal representation by an advocate from the Community Legal Assistance Society (CLAS) may wish to contact the Mental Health Law Program (M.H.L.P.) at Community Legal Assistance Society CLAS at 604-685-3425 or toll free at 1-888-685-6222.
 To learn more about the BC Mental Health Act check the provincial Guide to the Mental Health Act (2005) (PDF, 5.1MB) found at the Ministry of Health website.